WW Recipe of the Day: Easy Chicken Cacciatore Stew

 Today I'm sharing her recipe for Hunter Slow Cooker Chicken Stew.

-How Many Calories/WW Points in this Slow Cooker Chicken Cacciatore Stew Recipe?
+How Many Calories/WW Points in this Slow Cooked Chicken Cacciatore Stew?

-According to my calculations each generous 2-cup serving has 333 calories, *8 Weight Watchers Points Plus, and *3 WW Freestyle SmartPoints.
+According to my calculations each generous 2-cup serving has 333 calories and

 I made only a couple of minor changes.
 I substituted a yellow bell pepper for green.
 Increased the garlic from 2 cloves to 4 and the oregano from 1 teaspoon to 1 tablespoon.